RobDWaller/ReallySimpleJWT/readme.md

 $result = Token::validate($token, $secret);
 ```

-### Get Payload Claims
+### Get Header and Payload Claims Data

-To retrieve the token payload call the get payload static method.
+To retrieve the token claims data from the header or payload call the `getHeader()` and or `getPayload()` static methods.

-Will return a JSON string on success and throw an exception on failure.
+Both methods will return an associative array on success and throw an exception on failure.

 ```php
 use ReallySimpleJWT\Token;